 Fig 7.
 ATM UML Development diagram for bank

 Component diagram.
 A component diagram would show the particular elements that make up an object — so perhaps the physical components of an ATM machine, which itself can be a single element on an activity diagram, use case diagram etc (Fig 8.).

 Fig 8.
 OPC Runtime Refinement View

 Even in the case of a specialist subject such as ATM system modeling, it is possible to see the wide range of applications for UML diagrams and object-oriented modeling methods.
-ConceptDraw PRO diagramming software, enhanced and expanded with the ATM UML Diagrams solution, offers the full range of icons, templates and design elements needed to faithfully represent ATM and banking information system architecture using UML standards.
+ConceptDraw DIAGRAM diagramming software, enhanced and expanded with the ATM UML Diagrams solution, offers the full range of icons, templates and design elements needed to faithfully represent ATM and banking information system architecture using UML standards.

 The ATM UML Diagrams solution is useful for beginner and advanced users alike — samples are provided to help you get started, and there is a wealth of tutorial material on the ConceptDraw website in the shape of videos and user guides.
-More experienced users will appreciate a full range of vector stencil libraries and ConceptDraw PRO's powerful software, that allows you to create your ATM UML diagram in a matter of moments.
+More experienced users will appreciate a full range of vector stencil libraries and ConceptDraw DIAGRAM 's powerful software, that allows you to create your ATM UML diagram in a matter of moments.